German Fruit Cake

 Family History

-This recipe comes from my husband’s grandma’s mother, who came to the USA from Germany.
+This German fruitcake is a recipe passed down from my husband’s grandmother whose family immigrated to America from Europe during the 1800s.
 Just like my family, both are very rich in German heritage.
-(In fact, a fun little side note, my grandparent’s on my dad’s side managed one of Amling’s flower shops in Forest Park, IL, just outside of Chicago after my grandpa retired from teaching.
+(In fact, a fun little side note, my grandparent’s, on my dad’s side managed one of Amling’s flower shops in Forest Park, IL, just outside of Chicago after my grandpa retired from teaching.
 My husband’s dad’s uncle was the General Manager for all of the Amling’s stores and would have known my grandparents!
 What a small world!)

 Family Travels